NickBrecht/ArrJanitor/README.md

 * python-pip
 * python-setuptools

-From there, go to UserScripts....
+From there, go to UserScripts and add a new script called ArrJanitor.

+Edit your newly crteated script and paste the contents of ArrJanitor.py.
+Make sure to remove the "#!/bin/bash" at the top that UserScripts automatically adds.